GramAddict/docs/configuration.md

 ```
   --total-likes-limit 300
         limit on total amount of likes during the session across all
-        actions, 300 by default
+        sources, 300 by default

   --total-follows-limit 50
-        limit on total amount of likes during the session across all
+        limit on total amount of follows during the session across all
-        actions, 50 by default
+        sources, 50 by default

   --total-watches-limit 50
-        limit on total amount of likes during the session across all
+        limit on total amount of story watches during the session across
-        actions, 50 by default
+        all sources, 50 by default

   --total-successful-interactions-limit 100
-        limit on total amount of likes during the session across all
+        limit on total amount of successful interactions during the
-        actions, 100 by default
+        session across all sources, 100 by default

   --total-interactions-limit 1000
-        limit on total amount of likes during the session across all
+        limit on total amount of successful and non-sucessful interactions
-        actions, 1000 by default
+        during the session across all sources, 1000 by default
 ```

 So if you wanted to interact with multiple bloggers, multiple hashtags, unfollow followers, and generate a report after - you can do a command similar to below: